KinseyPYH/396bots/README.md

 python3 simulateFromFile.py 9 4297
 ```

 You are, however, not constrained to the trials I have saved in this repository.
-You can run your own trials of 500 generations, each with 10 children, with your own random seeds:
+You can run your own trials of 500 generations with 10 parents using your own random seeds:

 ```
 python3 search.py F <seedNum>
 ```

 (The F stands for do *not* run from existing pickle file)

+To change the number of generations and parents, go into constants.py and change the variables ```numberOfGenerations``` and ```populationSize```.

 I have saved pickled files from my own seeded trials.
 The pickle snapshots saved are the generation from which the overall fitness level of the creature increased.
 The pickled files are saved as seed numbers and generation numbers, which can be found inside each seed's directory.
 You can re-run these snapshots using the command:

 ```
 python3 search.py T <seedNum> <genNum>
 ```